 2. Use the Right Tools

-Setting upmise en place is how every pro chef begins a successful grilling procedure.
+Setting up mise en place is how every pro chef begins a successful grilling procedure.
 This simply means you should have an organized work area with every needed thing in its place.
 When grilling, there are certain simple tools you must have in your collection.
-Items such as a spatula, a long fork anda pair of tongs are necessary.
+Items such as a spatula, a long fork, and a pair of tongs are necessary.
 A sauce brush must be within reach if you grill using sauces.
-Everything must be kept at easy to reach locations, so you don’t have to run around looking for your tools when it’s time to cook.
+Specialized tools like a smoker box or a rotisserie kit can further enhance your grilling experience, allowing you to experiment with different flavors and cooking styles.

 3. Clean and Oil as you Preheat